sergio-sastre/AndroidUiTestingUtils/README.md

 ### Cross-library screenshot tests

-This library provides support for running the **very same screenshot tests for your Composables or Android Views across different libraries**, without any rewriting!
+This library provides support for running the **very same screenshot tests for your Composables or Android Views across different libraries**, without rewriting them!
 Currently, it provides out-of-the-box support for the following screenshot testing libraries <sup>1</sup>:

 - [Paparazzi](https://github.com/cashapp/paparazzi)